Sign in

 Actual Flow vs Standard Flow

-Since gas is compressible accurate gas flow measurement is difficult.
-As the temperature increases, the gas molecules move further apart.
-Conversely, as the pressure increases, the gas molecules move closer together.
+Since gas is compressible, accurate gas flow measurement is difficult.
+As the temperature increases, gas molecules move further apart.
+Conversely, as pressure increases, gas molecules move closer together.

 Most gas flow meters (differential pressure, turbine, positive displacement, vortex shedding) measure the gas flow at the actual operating conditions.
 This flow rate is ACFM (actual cubic feet per minute).
 However, it is more important to adjust or correct the flow rate for a particular pressure and temperature.
 This adjusted flow rate is often called STP (standard pressure and temperature) and is usually in units of SCFM (standard cubic feet per minute).